urd00m/ProgrammingFiles/README.md

 2020 open USACO will not be posted until results are posted for the contest along with 2016-2019

-# Libraries for push to platinum
+# No longer up to date